bbusenius/History-of-Guatemala-2nd-Grade/units/unit3/lesson2.md

         - **Note**: "Tunatiuh Avilantaro" refers to [Pedro de Alvarado](https://en.wikipedia.org/wiki/Pedro_de_Alvarado).
 Make sure the student understands this.
 Consider discussing Pedro de Alvarado in more detail.
      - **Picture Study (5 minutes)**: Show the [Chajul mural image](https://cdn.sci.news/images/enlarge7/image_8558_1e-Chajul-Paintings.jpg).
 Say, “Look for 2 minutes.
 Notice people and things.”
 After, cover it and ask, “What did you see?”
 Then, uncover and discuss: “Who’s in this picture?
 What are they doing?
 Do you see Spanish and Maya styles mixed?”
 Consider reading [this article](https://www.sci.news/archaeology/chajul-maya-wall-paintings-guatemala-08558.html) to the child for more information.
      - **Dictation (5 minutes)**: Dictate "On the day one the Quiches were destroyed by the Spanish.
 Pedro de Alvarado conquered all the towns."
 (English) or "El primer día, los quichés fueron destruidos por los españoles.
 Pedro de Alvarado conquistó todas las ciudades."
 (Spanish), slowly.
 Check spelling and praise effort.
-     - **Coloring (10 minutes)**: Provide the [coloring page](https://colorconfetti.com/img/guatemala-coloring-page-w3.png).
-Say, “Color this colonial town—like where the Spanish landed!”
-Ask, “What buildings do you see?”
 3. **Narration and Discussion (10 minutes)**:
    - **Objective**: Reflect on learning and Maya perspectives.
    - **Procedure**: